catalyzeio/paas-cli-reference/combined_docs.md

   HOSTNAME=""       The hostname used in the creation of a certs instance with the 'certs' command
 ```

 `sites create` allows you to create a site configuration that is tied to a single service.
 To create a site, you must first [create a cert](https://resources.catalyze.io/paas/cli/sections/certs-create/).
-A site has three pieces of information, a name, the service it's tied to, and the cert instance it will used.
+A site has three pieces of information, a name, the service it's tied to, and the cert instance it will use.
 The name is the `server_name` that will be injected into this site's nginx configuration file.
+It is important that this site name match what URL your site will respond to.
+If this is a basic domain, using `mysite.com` is sufficient.
+If it should respond to the APEX domain and all subdomains, it should be named `.mysite.com` notice the leading `.`.
 The service is a code service that will use this site configuration.
 Lastly, the cert instance must be specified by the `HOSTNAME` argument used in the [certs create](https://resources.catalyze.io/paas/cli/sections/certs-create/) command.
 Here is a sample command

 ```
-catalyze sites create mywebsite.com app01 mywebsite.com
+catalyze sites create .mysite.com app01 wildcard_mysitecom
 ```

 # Sites List